cobir13/MTG-Walls-AI/readme.txt

     - Add field to abilities to say what zones they are active from?
     - I am copying abilities and verbs when I might not need to?
 I should go through carefully later, for speedup, if I want.
+    - Make Defer a decorator or abstract class to inherit from?